Canyon de Chelly National Monument: History

-Canyon de Chelly long served as a home for Navajo people before it was invaded by forces led by future New Mexico governor Lt.
-Antonio Narbona in 1805.
+Canyon de Chelly is thought to have been sporadically occupied by Hopi Indians from circa 1300 to the early 1700s, when the Navajo then moved into the canyon from places in northern New Mexico.
+From that time forward it has served as a home for Navajo people before it was invaded by forces led by future New Mexico governor Lt.
+Antonio Narbona in 1805, during which time 115 Navajos were slain and 33 taken captive.
 In 1863, Col. Kit Carson sent troops through the canyon, killing 23 Navajo, seizing 200 sheep, and destroying hogans, as well as peach orchards and other crops.
 The resulting demoralization led to the surrender of the Navajos and their removal to Bosque Redondo, New Mexico.

 Description

 Canyon de Chelly is entirely owned by the Navajo Tribal Trust of the Navajo Nation.
 It is the only National Park Service unit that is owned and cooperatively managed in this manner.
 About 40 Navajo families live in the park.
 Access to the canyon floor is restricted, and visitors are allowed to travel in the canyons only when accompanied by a park ranger or an authorized Navajo guide.
 The only exception to this rule is the White House Ruin Trail.
+This trail has reopened from 2 August 2024 to 29 September 2024 without a fee; it will again reopen seasonally in April 2025, with exact times & fees to be determined.

 The park's distinctive geologic feature, Spider Rock, is a sandstone spire that rises 750 ft from the canyon floor at the junction of Canyon de Chelly and Monument Canyon.
 Spider Rock can be seen from South Rim Drive.
 It has served as the scene of a number of television commercials.
 According to traditional Navajo beliefs, the taller of the two spires is the home of Spider Grandmother.

 Most park visitors arrive by automobile and view Canyon de Chelly from the rim, following both North Rim Drive and South Rim Drive.
 Ancient ruins and geologic structures are visible, but in the distance, from turnoffs on each of these routes.
 Deep within the park is Mummy Cave.
 It features structures that have been built at various times in history.
 Private Navajo-owned companies offer tours of the canyon floor by horseback, hiking or four-wheel drive vehicle.
 The companies can be contacted directly for prices and arrangements.
 No entrance fee is charged to enter the park, apart from any charges imposed by tour companies.
+Commercial air tours are to be banned starting June 2025, barring legal challenges to the Federal Aviation Administration (FAA) and Park Service Dec.
+2024 Air Tour Management Plan decision.

 Accommodations for visitors are located in the vicinity of the canyon, on the road leading to Chinle, which is the nearest town.

 The National Monument was listed on the National Register of Historic Places on August 25, 1970.